 Warm air from your house blows over your AC’s coils.
 The air keeps the coils from freezing while also cooling the air inside your home.
 If this fails, the coils will start to freeze over due to the super cold refrigerant inside them.
 Poor airflow can be caused by a number of reasons.
 They include:

 The air inside your house is directed to the coils through a series of ducts.
 Any obstruction inside these ducts will prevent the warm air from reaching your coils.
 This will lead to an ac freeze up in Sacramento.

 The blower motor blows air towards the coils.
 It also provides additional pressure to the air, which maintains a consistent rush of warm air whenever the AC unit is running.
 If the blower motor stops running, then air stops flowing and freezing starts.

 Sometimes, the problem will not be the AC unit but your electricity.
-Our friends at McQuillan Brothers, an HVAC company in St. Paul, explains that if the blower or fan will not run effectively if they are not receiving enough power.
+Our HVAC techs explains that if the blower or fan will not run effectively if they are not receiving enough power.
 This will lead to an ac freeze up.

 The air filter is situated between the outdoor unit and the interior of your house.
 It traps impurities and allows clean air to enter your home.
 It also keeps the compressor coils clean.
 A dirty air filter prevents consistent airflow over the coils.
 This is why the air filter needs to be changed every 30-90 days.
 Contact Gilmore today for a Sacramento AC tune-up.